Phuire-Research/Stratimux/Stage.md

 });
 ```

-Keep in mind behind the Scenes during a STRX runtime, there will be multiple Strategies running concurrently.
+Keep in mind behind the scenes during a STRX runtime, there will be multiple strategies running concurrently.
 Observe the runCount specified in this example.
-Please look to the STRX's Tests Folder.
+Please look to the STRX's tests folder.

-As well that STRX is designed to be run primarily through the loaded Concepts and their Associated Principles.
-To prevent unexpected behaviors in your own Principles.
-Please utilize the supplied KeyedSelector for Axium's Open Property to begin the Stage of your Concepts.
+As well that STRX is designed to be run primarily through the loaded concepts and their associated principles.
+To prevent unexpected behaviors in your own principles.
+Please utilize the supplied KeyedSelector for axium's open property to begin the stage of your concepts.